aluxnimm/outlookcaldavsynchronizer/README.md

 - *Map all Outlook custom properties to X-CALDAVSYNCHRONIZER attributes* If enabled, all Outlook custom text properties of the appointment/task are mapped to DAV attributes with the prefix X-CALDAVSYNCHRONIZER- and vice versa.
 - You can also define manual mapping pairs of Outlook custom attributes and DAV X-Attributes.
 This will overrule the general mapping of all Outlook custom properties if both is activated.
 Outlook properties that don't exist, will be created.
 DAV properties MUST start with X-.
 Only Outlook custom properties of type Text can be mapped.

+### Distribution Lists ###

+When enabled in Contact Mapping configuration you can now also sync Outlook Distribution Lists with your server contact groups.
+Since different servers use different formats to store contact groups, you will be able to choose the used DAV contact group format.
+Right now, only the VLIST format for SOGo servers is supported, but other formats will follow.
+Don't enable this option when your server doesn't support it!

+Since Outlook Distribution Lists also support list members which aren't in the addressbook but SOGo VLISTs don't, we add them as custom X-Attributes.
+With this workaround those members aren't displayed in SOGo but won't get lost when syncing back to Outlook.

 ### Google Calender / Addressbooks / Tasks settings ###